Anne Klein (fashion designer): Fashion career 1960s and 1970s

 In 1960, her marriage to Ben Klein ended, as did her association with Junior Sophisticates.

 During the early 1960s, after her divorce from Ben Klein, she kept the name Klein and worked as a freelance designer, reinvigorating well-known but faltering lines such as Pierre Cardin and Evan-Picone.

 This freelance work helped to fund her 1963 opening of Anne Klein Studio on 57th Street.
 Also in 1963 she married a second time to Matthew "Chip" Rubenstein.
 Matthew Rubenstein was in the paper bag business when he met Klein.'

-In 1965, she, her husband, and three designers named Don Simonelli, Gerald Feder, and Hazel Haire came together to make the Anne Klein Design Studio.'
+In 1965, she, her husband, and three designers, Don Simonelli, Gerald Feder, and Hazel Haire, came together to make the Anne Klein Design Studio.'

 In 1961, she was one of a select group to win the American Creativity Award.

 In 1964, she was awarded the Lord & Taylor Rose Award for independent thinking, an award first given to Albert Einstein.

 In 1968, she established the Anne Klein & Company label as director and co-owner with her husband, on 39th Street.
 The label was opened in collaboration with investor Gunther Oppenheim, a fashion industry stalwart.
 Over the next ten years, the business expanded to having 750 department stores and boutiques in America selling her designs.

 In 1969, she was awarded the Neiman-Marcus Fashion Award; she was, later, the first designer to win the award for a second time.

 In 1970, Klein opened the first designer shop-in-shop boutique, "Anne Klein Corner" in Saks Fifth Avenue, New York.
 That year, she was awarded the Coty American Fashion Critics Award, which she would win again.
 A year later, in 1971, she was named to the Coty Fashion Hall of Fame.
 The 8th designer to be so inducted in 28 years.

 In 1973, she was included as one of five designers invited to show at the Battle of Versailles design competition to raise money for renovations at Versailles.
 Also in 1973, she asked Tomio Taki to become a partner of her company, giving him a 25% percent share of it.
 Unfortunately, she passed only a year after making this deal with Taki.'